akhisulaymaan/ArewaDS-Fellowship/README.md

 i am currently doing my masters in energy engineering in BUK. i work as maintenance technician with NBC. i am from lagos but i stay and work in Kano state.

+i am adding todays date which is 07/11/2024